gklyne/I-D/arcp/arcp.md

 After the messaging app has completed sharing the picture bytestream, it request the UI framework to navigate to:

-    app://name,gallery.example.org/photos/?New
+    arcp://name,gallery.example.org/photos/?New

 The UI returns to the original view in the photo gallery.

-If the messaging app had attempted to _retrieve_ the app URI
+If the messaging app had attempted to _retrieve_ the arcp URI

-    app://name,gallery.example.org/photos/?New
+    arcp://name,gallery.example.org/photos/?New

-then it would be rejected by the app framework as permission was not granted.
+then it would be rejected by the arcp framework as permission was not granted.

 However, if such access had been granted, the gallery could return a `text/uri-list` of the newest photos:

-    app://name,gallery.example.org/photos/137
+    arcp://name,gallery.example.org/photos/137
-    app://name,gallery.example.org/photos/138
+    arcp://name,gallery.example.org/photos/138
-    app://name,gallery.example.org/photos/139
+    arcp://name,gallery.example.org/photos/139

-This examples show that although an app URI represents a resource, it can have different representations or UI states for different apps.
+This examples show that although an arcp URI represents a resource, it can have different representations or UI states for different apps.